MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/quickstart-publish-r-web-service.md

 This section provides a quick summary of useful links for data scientists operationalizing R analytics with Machine Learning Server.

->Use the table of contents to find all the guides and documentation needed by the administrator.
+>Use the table of contents to find all the documentation.

 **Key Documents**
  + [About Operationalization](../what-is-operationalization.md)